tiayyba/CYT180_Lab5/index.md

 - Device A contains lines like:
   - Invalid user admin from 200.30.175.162, (This is the IOC (source IP))
-  - Failed password for invalid user fluffy from 200.30.175.162 … `deviceA_ssh_logs.csv`
+  - Failed password for invalid user fluffy from 200.30.175.162 …
 - Device B contains lines like:
   - Invalid user admin from 220.30.175.162,
   - Failed password for invalid user slasher from 220.30.175.162